The Interesting Narrative of the Life of Olaudah Equiano: Chapter 1

 Hardships were brought about by an unusual number of locusts and constant arbitrary wars with other districts.
 If another district's chief waged war and won, they would acquire all slaves belonging to their opponent.
 In the event of a loss, chiefs were put to death.
 Religion was extremely important in Equiano's society.
 The people of Eboe believed in one "Creator", who lived in the sun and was in charge of major occurrences: life, death, and war.
 They believed that those who died transmigrated into spirits, but their friends and family who did not transmigrate protected them from evil spirits.
 They also believed in circumcision.
 Equiano compared this practice of circumcision to that of the Jews.

 Equiano also explains the customs of his people.
 Children were named after events or virtues.
 Olaudah meant fortune, but it also served as a symbol of command of speech and his demanding voice.
 Two of the core values of the Eboe religion were cleanliness and decency.
-Touching of women during their menstrual cycle and the touching of dead bodies were seen as unclean.
+The touching of women during their menstrual cycle and the touching of dead bodies were seen as unclean.
 As Equiano discusses his people, he explains the fear of poisonous plants and venomous snakes within the community.
 He describes an instance where a snake slithered through his legs without harming him.
 He considered himself extremely lucky.

 Equiano makes numerous references to the similarity between the Jews and his people.
 Like the Jews, not only did his people practice circumcision, but they also practiced sacrificing, burnt offerings, and purification.
 He explains how Abraham's wife was African, and that the skin colour of Eboan Africans and modern Jews differs due to the climate.
-At the end of the first chapter, Equiano asserts that Africans were not inferior people; the Europeans considered them as such because they were ignorant of the European language, history, and customs.
+At the end of the first chapter, Equiano asserts that Africans were not inferior people; the Europeans considered them as such because they were ignorant of African languages, history, and customs.
 He explains it is important to remember the ancestors of the Europeans were once uncivilized barbarians.
 He states, "Understanding is not confined to feature or colour."